 Once the user has programmed the Flash with his application code, the device can be secured by programming the security bytes located in the FM configuration field, which occupies a portion of the FM array.
 These non-volatile bytes will keep the part secured through reset and through power-down of the device.
 Only two bytes within this field are used to enable or disable security.
 Refer to the Flash Memory section in the 56F8300 Peripheral User Manual for the state of the security bytes and the resulting state of security.
-When Flash security mode is enabled in accordance with the method described in the Flash Memory module specification, the device will disable external P-space accesses (disabling EXTBOOT = 1 mode), restrict memory and disable the core EOnCE debug capabilities.
+When Flash security mode is enabled in accordance with the method described in the Flash Memory module specification, the device will disable external P-space accesses restricting code execution to internal memory, disable EXTBOOT=1 mode, and disable the core EOnCE debug capabilities.
 Normal program execution is otherwise unaffected.